alyasltd/FootCVision/README.md

 1. **Ball Tracking** ⚽
    - Implement tracking algorithms (e.g., **DeepSORT** or **ByteTrack**) to follow the ball's movement across frames.
-   - Extract trajectories to analyze key events like passes, shots, and goals.

 2. **Player Statistics** 📈
-   - Extract metrics for each player, such as:
+   - Extract metrics for each team, such as:
      - Distance covered.
      - Ball possession time.
      - Speed and acceleration.